HasnanAsif/powershell-scripts/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Provides a list of all files and folders on a drive, showing the item name, creation time, and whether it's a file or folder.

 4. **File Rename**\
-&nbsp;&nbsp;&nbsp;&nbsp;Renames files in a specified folder by appending a number to their names.
+&nbsp;&nbsp;&nbsp;&nbsp; Renames files in a specified folder by appending a number to their names.
 It also offers the option to reverse the changes, restoring the files to their original names.

 4. **File Size Filter**\
 &nbsp;&nbsp;&nbsp;&nbsp; Designed to search for file sizes in a specified directory, where users can enter the directory name and file size threshold.